Lausanne Metro

-The Lausanne Métro (Métro de Lausanne, /fr/) is a two-line urban rail transport system in Lausanne, Vaud, Switzerland.
+The Lausanne Metro (Métro de Lausanne, /fr/) is a two-line urban rail transport system in Lausanne, Vaud, Switzerland.
 Around a quarter of the system has been used for urban rail transport since 1877, when the route between the city centre and Ouchy on Lake Geneva opened as Switzerland's first public funicular railway.
 The network is owned by two distinct companies and operated by a third.
+It is Switzerland’s only metro railway network (Line M2).

-Of the operating lines, only line M2 can be considered a true, grade-separated rapid transit line.
+Of the operating lines, only Line M2 can be considered a true, grade-separated rapid transit line.
 It is a fully automated, rubber-tyred metro line based on the technology of the Paris Métro and opened on 27 October 2008.
 Upon the opening of Line M2, Lausanne replaced Rennes, France, as the smallest city in the world to have a full metro system.
 A third line (Line M3) is now planned, based on the same rubber-tyred metro technology as Line M2.